ChrisMunozCodes/Sunshine-Attractions/README.md

 ## 👨🏻‍💻 Welcome to Sunshine Attractions!

-<p align="left" style="color: red;"> Sunshine Attractions is a full-stack review application for theme parks in Florida (The sunshine state).
-Allowing tourists and locals to find up-to-date information on various rides, shows, and food for Florida theme parks.
-Users are able to track live wait times of rides, engage in other reviewers posts, and manage their profile.</p>
+<p align="left" style="color: red;"> Sunshine Attractions is a full-stack review application designed for theme parks in Florida, the Sunshine State.
+It provides tourists and locals with up-to-date information on rides, shows, and food options across various Florida theme parks.
+Users can track live wait times for rides and leave reviews about different attractions within the park.

+A map feature is also in development, which will allow users to share their location within the park.
+Based on their proximity to rides and current wait times, users will receive personalized recommendations on which attractions to visit next.</p>

 ## 🔆 Home Page